~ C P S A, C P X ~

 Always one to jump in feet first, Amy met her husband two years later and were married soon after.
 Within months, they both then quit their jobs and started their own business - she was the artistic side of the equation, he was the analytical side of the equation.
 This trial by fire seems to have paid off for them as they have been self-employed entrepreneurs for 25+ years and continue to tinker and tap new ideas as they go, enjoying the ride.

 In late 2007, Amy joined the Plainfield Art League where she began to show her work locally and win awards.
 A fellow artist turned her on to the Colored Pencil Society of America, so she also joined their National and District Chapter (#103) and was invited to show her work in her first CPSA International show in 2008.
-Amy has won numerous awards and, in 2013, received her CPSA Signature Status (and her 5 year Merit in 2016).
-She continues to enter her work whenever she is able and feels herself fortunate to be included in such a marvelously talented and supportive group of artists.
+Amy has won numerous awards including receiving her CPSA Signature Status (and her 5 year Merit in 2016) and her CPX Signature Status in 2018.
+Amy continues to enter her work whenever she is able and feels herself fortunate to be included in such a marvelously talented and supportive group of artists.

 This brings us to 2017...10 years into Amy's personal artistic journey.
 Building on her use of nature, Native American themes, personal totems and "Dreamspirations" as a thematic base layer, her intention is to explore and hone these themes further...identifying and examining the internal language that best describes her own journey for the viewer.
 While there will still be those pieces dedicated to realism for realism's/CPSA's sake, Amy has already been planning several series projects which she hopes to be working on soon.